- Personal Finance»

 Secondly, reducing your debt is an important consideration in many cases.
 If you are piling new debt upon old debt that is a red flag to lenders that you are living above your means.
 You must stop all impulse buying.
 If you need help reach out to a financial coach such as the National Foundation of Credit Counseling or Family Foundations.

 Number three is save 10% of your net income in a savings account each pay day.
-Find extra money to put in savings with bonuses, raises, money from a garage sale and any other money that is not part of your normal income.
+Find extra money to put in savings with bonuses, raises, money from a garage sale, and any other money that is not part of your normal income.

 The fourth important thing is to get financially organized.
-It is important to have a place to keep you family’s financial records where you can find all your records.
+It is important to have a place to keep you family’s financial records where you can find all your documents.
 It can be a file drawer with a couple of files, an accordion folder or even a couple of large envelopes.
 Put your mortgage, wills and original documents in a safety deposit box.